-8 Tips for a Destination Wedding at US$10k or Less
+Here Are 8 Tips to Keep Your Wedding Budget at US$10k or Less

-8 Tips for a Destination Wedding Budget at US$10k or Less
+8 Tips for Destination Wedding Budget at US$10k or Less

 1. Limit the Number of Guests to Less Than 20